flamebot43261/flamebot43261/README.md

 ## 🧠 About Me

-I love bringing together clean logic and real-world workflows.
 Through projects like a smart calendar event creation app written in TypeScript and Python, and a C++ CLI simulating a vinyl record store backed by a MySQL database, I sharpened my skills in full‑stack integration, database design, and scalable architecture.

 I thrive at the intersection of backend systems, data modeling, and intuitive interfaces—automating work, clarifying complexity, and making tools that just fit.